Andrew Combs (musician): Career

 In 2015, Combs released All These Dreams, his second studio album.

 In 2016, he performed on the main stage at the Country to Country festival in the UK alongside Chris Stapleton, Kacey Musgraves and Eric Church.

+In 2022, Combs performed on the first compilation released by 3Sirens, an East Nashville based indie label founded by The Grahams.
+Appearing alongside Dylan LeBlanc, The Grahams and Caitlin Rose, Combs recorded a cover of Radiohead's 'High and Dry' for the special release.